MerveKucukzoroglu/days-tea/README.md

 This project has one main app, poems blog app.

+Throughout the project development, GitHub projects is used.
+Click [here](https://github.com/MerveKucukzoroglu/harmonic-poems/projects/1) to view the process.

 # Databases
 As the Harmonic Poems require a database, I have created two database models:
     ![Wireframes](/static/assets/images/w-models.png)